More Than Ponies (MTP), ongoing

 2018 – ongoing

-MTP (More Than Ponies) is an enquiry into the New Forest as a real and metaphorical site for idea generation and creation.
-Focusing on the inter-relationship of people and place, the project adopts ethnographic and anthropological processes as research methodologies.
-MTP will initially consist of meet-ups and field-trips with invited artists as a way to survey the Forest and its communities.
-The ambition is to present an itinerant contemporary artist led programme that invites artists and audiences to radically rethink, reimagine and reanimate the New Forest.
+MTP began as an enquiry by Laura Eldret into the New Forest as a real and metaphorical site for idea generation and creation.
+Focusing on the inter-relationship of people and place, Eldret adopted ethnographic and anthropological processes as research methodologies and engages contemporary art making as an explorative process.
+Our ambition is to present an itinerant contemporary artist led programme that invites artists to radically rethink, reimagine and reanimate the New Forest.